 - Super Mutants are often referred to as "Muties" or "Uglies"

-- The ghouls themselves often use the term "smoothskin" for non-mutated humans, but it's unclear whether this is actually considered a slur; some ghouls say it like one, but others (who don't show any other signs of prejudice against humans) just use it as a synonym for "non-mutated human".
+- The ghouls themselves often use the term "smoothskin" for non-mutated humans, but it's unclear whether this is considered a slur; some ghouls say it like one, but others (who don't show any other signs of prejudice against humans) just use it as a synonym for "non-mutated human".

 - In Mass Effect, calling an asari a "pureblood" is an offensive slur.
 More specifically, this refers to the child of two Asari, as they can breed with any other species (it allegedely increases genetic diversity) and view reproduction within their own race much as humans would view incest, due in part of a possible genetic defect that causes the child to essentially be a Sex Vampire.